Yakima HangOver Review

 The HangOver was reasonably easy and intuitive to assemble.
 Once you wrestle the exceptionally heavy box to the location where you will slap it together, things get much easier.
 It is best to assemble the rack on the back of a vehicle.

-The rack comes in a few main pieces with separate bags of the straps and ratchets brackets that you will install last.
-There is a base piece that includes the hitch portion as well as the broad metal mast with the word Yakima printed on it.
+The rack comes in a few main pieces with separate bags of straps and ratchets brackets that you will install last.
+There is a base piece that includes the hitch portion as well as the lower mast with the word Yakima printed on it.
 This is where the bulk of that 80-pound weight lives.
 Next, there is a lighter and thinner upper portion of the mast that you attach.
-The horizontal bars are attached and then you go about putting ratchets on.
+The horizontal bars need to be attached and then you go about putting the ratchets on.

-Assembly took about 45 minutes.
+The assembly took us about 45 minutes to complete.
 It is a little intimidating when you crack the box open and see all of the parts, but the directions are well-written and the process is more or less intuitive.
 The North Shore NSR-6 is a very similar vertical-style rack and assembly is far more complicated with a whole lot more nuts and bolts involved.

 Security